Marcraphael12/Marc-the-magician/README.md

 # Math Magicians

-> A calculator website following the Single Page Application process, build with REACT
+> It is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to make simple calculations, read a random math-related quote.

 ![screenshot](./bkg1.png)
 ![screenshot](./bkg2.png)